David Gauke: Post-Parliament

 In May 2020, six months after leaving Parliament, it was announced that Gauke was re-joining Macfarlanes as their head of policy.
 He is also a political commentator and a columnist for the New Statesman where he writes about British and international politics from a liberal centrist perspective.
-On 15 May 2024, he appeared on The Rest Is Politics, substituting for Rory Stewart.

-In 2024, Gauke endorsed some Conservative candidates and some Independent MPs, such as James Bagge who stood against his former Cabinet colleague Liz Truss.
+On 15 May 2024, he appeared on The Rest Is Politics, substituting for Rory Stewart.In 2024, Gauke endorsed some Conservative candidates and some Independent MPs, such as James Bagge who stood against his former Cabinet colleague Liz Truss.
 He expressed support for Rejoin EU candidate in his constituency.
 In July 2024, he rejoined the Conservatives and called on centrist Conservatives to do the same.

 In October 2024, it was confirmed that Prime Minister Sir Keir Starmer would appoint Gauke to lead an independent review into prison sentences.

+In January 2026, Gauke alongside Andy Street, Amber Rudd and Ruth Davidson launched a movement called Prosper UK, aiming to bring the Conservative party back to the centre right.

 Personal life

 Gauke is married to Rachel (née Rank), who was a professional support lawyer specialising in corporate tax at legal research provider LexisNexis.
-They have three sons and live in Chorleywood in Hertfordshire.

-He is a lifelong supporter of Ipswich Town F.C.
+They have three sons and live in Chorleywood in Hertfordshire.He is a lifelong supporter of Ipswich Town F.C.